What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-What can I do if the toilet is blocked?
+What should I do if my bathroom is blocked?

-How can I stop my toilet from getting blocked?
+Do I have the ability to stop my toilet from becoming blocked?

-When should I contact a professional plumber for an unblocking toilet?
+When should I call a professional plumber to resolve an unblocking toilet?

-When should I get my drains cleaned?
+How often should I have my drains cleared?

 Additional Information